 - Suggested tour: Nerja and Frigiliana Tour from Malaga

 Hiking along the narrow paths of Caminito del Rey, also known as the King’s Little Pathway, is another essential part of Malaga sightseeing.
 Located near Ardales in Malaga province, the hike features a series of man-made walkways that are pinned along the walls of a gorge.
 As you advance through this gem of nature, imposing cliffs will fill you with awe.
-If you aren’t scared of heights, this hike is a definitive must experience; you will appreciate the full might of Mother Nature — the deep gorge and the narrow walkways.
+If you aren’t scared of heights, this hike is a definitive must to experience the full might of Mother Nature, the deep gorge and the narrow walkways.